Kampong Belais

 Kampong Belais is a village in Temburong District, Brunei.
-The population is 141 in 2016.
+The population is 109 in 2021.
 It is one of the villages within Mukim Bokok.

+Etymology

+The name belais is a type of fish.

 Administration

 For census and postcode purposes Kampong Belais is established as two villages:

 Kampong Belais shares a village head (ketua kampung) with Kampong Buda-Buda.

 Facilities

 The village mosque is Kampong Belais Mosque.
 The construction began in 1994 and completed in 1996.
 It can accommodate 300 worshippers.